 - Work the butter into the flour mixture using your fingers until it resembles coarse meal.
 Toss in the raisins and sugar if using.

 - Make a well in the center of the flour mixture.
 Add beaten egg and buttermilk and mix in with a wooden spoon until dough comes together.
-Add a little more if the dough seems too wet.
+Add a little more flour if the dough seems too wet.

 - Turn dough onto a floured surface and gently knead to form into shape of a loaf.
 Note that the dough will be a little sticky, and quite shaggy.
 You want to work it just enough so that the flour is just moistened and the dough just barely comes together.
 Shaggy is good.
 If you over-knead, the bread will end up tough.